sdylewski/Stealthchanger/docs/SoftwareAndConfig/Configuration.md

 ### Calibration Switch (Optional but recommended)

 If using a calibration probe (Sexball, Nudge, etc.), configure the `_CALIBRATION_SWITCH` section with your probe's endstop pin.
-See [Calibration](Calibration.md) for detailed calibration setup and procedures.
+See [Toolhead Calibration](ToolCalibration.md) for detailed calibration setup and procedures.

 ## Dock Positions